Set QA Goals for effective Software Testing

 Once a case has been established for the risks that specific project components may pose, these risks can be categorized and then, in accordance with priority, contingency plans can be developed to handle them as necessary.
 Risk-based Testing in Agile helps address the risks and reduce them significantly.

-5. Set SMART Goals- Specific, Measurable, Achievable, Relevant, and Time-based Goals.
+SMART goals are Specific, Measurable, Achievable, Relevant, and Time-based Goals.
+These have objective to achieve certain milestones in said time.

 Set Smart Goals for QA Testers